 With the facilitation of PMU, WB and DSM Consultants team and the Pourashava prepared the CIP list.
-According to the CIP list, Cox's Bazar Pourashava prepared the priority list of the subprojects considering the demand and requirement.
+According to the CIP list, Teknaf Pourashava prepared the priority list of the subprojects considering the demand and requirement.
 As a part of the reconnaissance survey, PMU Officials and DSM consultants' visited and evaluated the existing site condition of the subproject.
 To implement this subproject the road side built infrastructure will not be severely disturbed.
 In addition, private land acquisition is not an issue for implementation of this subproject.
 The Pourashava mostly owned the subproject road.
-This subproject will have minor impact on ecology due to tree felling.
+This subproject will have minor impact on ecology due to tree felling and clearing of roadside naturally grown vegetation

-The proposed subproject components (Roads, drains and street lighting works) will improve the transport and drainage facilities and build a new communication structure.
+The proposed subproject components (Roads and drains with allied works and street lighting works) will improve the transport and drainage facilities and build a new communication structure.
 The improved road will definitely have a positive impact on business transaction and proceeds.
-After completion, the proposed road will be used for better traffic communication and transshipment of goods (sea fishes and dried fishes) to local market as well as to country wide and will accelerating the urbanization process of the Sub-project area.
-The new drain will reduce the drainage congestion and water logging problem and will completing the drainage demand of the municipality as per their master plan which will provide a better environment to the community people.
+After completion, the proposed road will be used for better traffic communication and transshipment of goods (sea fishes, dried fishes and salt) to local market as well as to country wide and will accelerating the urbanization process of the Sub-project area.
+The new drains will reduce the drainage congestion and water logging problem and will completing the drainage demand of the municipality as per their master plan which will provide a better environment to the community people.
 In addition, night time safety (smooth traffic operation & pedestrian's safety and social safety net at night) will be improved due to installation of the street light.
-As per information by the Cox's Bazar Pourashava considering the ward population (Ward no. 02) about 16,467 people will be benefited directly and many others indirectly.
+As per information by the Teknaf Pourashava considering the ward population (Ward no. 02, 03, 04, 05, 06 & 09) about 16,635 people will be benefited directly and many others indirectly.
 This subproject will create employment opportunities and better livelihood for local people which results in rapid accelerating of the urbanization process and will provide better environment to the community people.
 Considering the significant potential benefits that will derive after completion, the local community demands and welcome this subproject.